 Spiders don’t freeze

-Some outdoor spiders die in the winter after leaving behind sacs filled with eggs that defy frigid temperatures.
-Others spend the season as young spiderlings that hatched before winter, but remain clustered together in their communal egg sac until spring.
+Some spiders die in the winter after leaving behind sacs filled with eggs that defy frigid temperatures.
+Others spend winter as young spiderlings that hatched before winter and are clustered in their communal egg sac until spring.
 Some wolf spiders spend the winter as nymphs and become adults in the spring.

 Tarantulas and fishing spiders, on the other hand, hibernate as adults under the bark of trees, in cellars, or any other place that protects them.
 Sometimes they awaken and roam around on warm winter days in search of hibernating insects to eat.
 Spiders that live in our houses are active year-round, even though we may not notice them.
 All about spiders